chocobanaa/FCND-Estimation-CPP/README.md

 - CRITERIA : Implement all of the elements of the prediction step for the estimator.

 ####  Implementation PredictState  ####

-A predicted state can be get by simplistic time integration Implementation :
+A predicted state is get by adding the current state to the amount of time change of state

+Implementation :
 ![image](https://user-images.githubusercontent.com/88915769/134936097-a499e9f0-0381-4572-a13b-f72f0558933b.png)

 #### GetRbgPrime() ####
 following equation is implemented